When buying a home, the financial side of things is often the most daunting aspect!

 Many people want more than they can afford, and sometimes even the process of establishing how much money they have (or can borrow) is enough to deter prospective buyers.

-To try and help answer the question ‘How does a mortgage work?’ we’ve put together a guide for first-time buyers mortgage advice.
+To try and help answer the question ‘How does a mortgage work?’ we’ve put together some first-time buyer advice.
 We’ve looked at everything from mortgages to help-to-buy schemes to help you better understand what costs are involved in buying a house.

 How mortgages work